Here we share the experience, strength and hope of ITAA members. We write about how it was, what changed, and how it is

 For a long time I felt self-conscious about thinking about this as an addiction, and I’d never thought of myself as an addict before ITAA.
 I wondered if I was being dramatic or pretentious.
 But when I use the internet, a warm feeling spreads through my body.
 I feel numb and relaxed, and all my feelings go away.
 When I come out of a binge, I’m irritable, emotionally absent, and all I can think about is using the internet again.
-While I can’t overdose on the internet, my usage has exacerbated depression and suicidal ideation, and maybe more than that it trapped me in a kind of “living death”.
+While I can’t overdose on the internet, my usage has exacerbated depression and brought me to the brink of suicide, and more pervasively it trapped me in a kind of “living death”.
 When I hear others come into ITAA and share their own experiences, I’m reminded of how severe this can be.

 I tried to control this so many times in my life, and the only thing that has worked is joining a group of other addicts who understand what I’m going through.
 Getting help and bringing in somebody other than myself has made all the difference.